See Spot Run: Box office

-The film opened at #3 at the North American box office making $9.7 million USD in its opening weekend, behind Hannibal and The Mexican, which opened at the top spot.
-Despite this, it was a success and went on to gross over $43 million worldwide, in part because the film featured the first trailer for the already-heavily-anticipated Harry Potter and the Sorcerer's Stone.
+The film opened at #3 at the North American box office making $9.7 million USD in its opening weekend, behind Hannibal and The Mexican, the latter of which opened at the top spot.
+Despite this, it was a success and went on to gross over $43 million worldwide, in part because the film featured the first trailer for the already-heavily anticipated Harry Potter and the Sorcerer's Stone.